afbernardino/task-manager/client/README.md

 TASKS_API_URL=http://localhost:3000
 ```

-If you choose to use webpack-dev-server for development, you can configure the `TASKS_API_URL` variable (yes, you only need this one) by creating a file named "dev.env", at the following folder tree:
+If you choose to use webpack-dev-server for development, you can configure the `TASKS_API_URL` variable (yes, you only need this one!) by creating a file named "dev.env", at the following folder tree:

 ```
 /server